grafana/loki/docs/sources/logql/_index.md

 ```

 > Label filter expressions are the only expression allowed after the [unwrap expression](#unwrapped-range-aggregations).
 This is mainly to allow filtering errors from the metric extraction (see [errors](#pipeline-errors)).

+Label filter expressions have support matching IP addresses.
+See [Matching IP addresses](ip/) for details.

 #### Line Format Expression